hyprwm/RFCs/README.md

-project under the HyprWM organization, one must first get an RFC merged into the RFC repository as a markdown file under the `rfcs` directory, with the file name `XXXX-<name>.md` where the `XXXX` in the name stands for the RFC number, starting from `0000` At that point the RFC is accepted, and may be implemented with the goal of eventual inclusion into HyprWM or a project under the HyprWM organization._
+project under the HyprWM organization, one must first get an RFC merged into the RFC repository as a markdown file under the `rfcs` directory, with the file name `XXXX-<name>.md` where the `XXXX` in the name stands for the RFC number, starting from `0000`.
+A template is available in the root of this repository.
+At that point the RFC is accepted, and may be implemented with the goal of eventual inclusion into HyprWM or a project under the HyprWM organization._

 <div align="center">
     <img src="./assets/rfc-process.png" alt="RFC Process">